 Recent research topics include 3D Microfluidic Technologies via Direct Laser Writing, Multi-Material Direct Laser Writing, and 3D-printed soft robotics with fluidic circuitry.
 In the latter topic, the group recently designed and actuated a soft robotic turtle and soft robotic hand by means of pressure.
 This work was published in Science Advances.

 “Typically, each appendage of a soft robot would typically need its own control line, which can limit portability and usefulness, but by 3D printing soft robots with integrated microfluidic circuits and networks, they can be controlled based on just one pressure input.
 Enhancing soft robot autonomy in this manner is critical for our emerging applications like soft robotic surgical tools.
-Controlling soft robots based on a single pressure input is founded on the ability to precisely regulate the pressure magnitude at set times – a capability that we found the MFCS and accompanying Maesflo software was uniquely suited for accomplishing.“Prof. Ryan D. Sochol
+Controlling soft robots based on a single pressure input is founded on the ability to precisely regulate the pressure magnitude at set times – a capability that we found the MFCS and accompanying Maesflo software (now OxyGEN) was uniquely suited for accomplishing.“Prof. Ryan D. Sochol

 Over the past decade, the field of soft robotics has established itself as distinctively suited for applications that would be difficult or impossible to realize using traditional, rigid robots1,2.
 “Soft robotics” centers on creating new types of flexible, inflatable robots that are powered using water or air rather than electricity.
 Using compliant materials actuated by fluidic means brings several benefits, particularly in terms of safety for human-robot interactions, lower costs, and adaptability in geometry for manipulating complex and/or delicate objects1 (for instance, soft robotic sleeves for pumping ailing hearts).
 However, the emergence of soft robots has presented new challenges associated with controlling the underlying fluidics of such systems.
 Fabrication of fully-embedded soft robots (i.e. including soft actuators; body features; and fluidic circuit elements) can be challenging depending on the manufacturing method.
 In addition to manufacturing challenges, stable and fast fluidic control is often a prerequisite for the great functioning of soft robots.